afanng24/School_District_Analysis/README.md

   ![RefactoredlSchoolSummary](https://user-images.githubusercontent.com/82983000/118382787-c947a580-b5c6-11eb-87cc-07424ac02762.png)

 - Replacing Scores
-- Compared to other schools there is no change
+- Compared to other schools there is no change in placement or budget however in Thomas High School:
+-   Passing percentage shift from 90.95 to 90.60
+-   Average math score from 83.41 to 83.35
+-   Average reading score from 83.85 to 83.90
+-   Math percentage from 93.27 to 93.19
+-   Reading percentage from 97.31 to 97.02

 Original